A Deserter Inheritance

 he might have perched above marsh-suck

-eyes on the black plume of the North
+eyes on the black plume of Sherman’s North

 as it burned down from Atlanta, someone